bshyong/titan-web/TESTING.md

 Great!

+NOTE: We've switched out [Jest](http://facebook.github.io/jest/) for [Jasmine](http://jasmine.github.io/).
+Jest actually depends on Jasmine 1.3, so much of the API will look the same.
+The big changes are that everything isn't automatically mocked (which means you're in charge of setting up and tearing down your mocks and spies), and `toBeCalled{With}` is now `toHaveBeenCalled{With}`.

+This would usually mean that you'd want to have an `afterEach` for every `beforeEach` call, but there's a bit of magic in `tests.webpack.js` that resets a module's state on every `require`.
+If you find yourself writing an `afterEach`, first make sure that your tests are set up correctly.

 1. [Stores](#stores)
     1. [Writing a Fake Store Test](#writing-a-fake-store-test) - The basics
     2. [Writing a Real Store Test](#writing-a-real-store-test) - The good stuff